Urgent care

 • Our urgent care video visits are available online every day for children ages 0-17.
 Learn more about online video visits

-Reserve your space in line
+Save your spot in line

 When you take your child to a Children’s Wisconsin urgent care clinic, you can trust that you’ll not only receive high-quality pediatric care, but also that your child’s care plan will be fully communicated to his/her primary care provider.